An Introvert Walks Into a Bar...

 Am I really just an introvert, do I really have to box myself in like that?
 I really do enjoy peace and quiet and time to reflect and create.
 But I also get a high from getting out there and shooting the shit with people, learning from them, observing, experiencing and creating in a new sense.

 I am whatever I say I am.
 If I tell myself I’m a recluse, then that’s what I’ll eventually become.
 If I tell myself I like to get out and meet people, then there’s another avenue for me to explore.

 I went out to bar last night with my friends, I had a positive attitude and consequently had a very positive experience.
-I saw old friends, made some new ones, met a guy who knows a producer who wants to chat and boom, just like that, something happened, even if it didn’t I was still energized by the good time.
-But none of it couldn’t have happened while I watched the monster of the week on the U.S.S.
+I saw old friends, made some new ones, met a guy who knows a producer who wants to chat and boom, just like that, something happened, even if nothing comes of it, who cares!
+But none of that couldn’t have happened if I was watching the monster of the week on the U.S.S.
 Enterprise!

 Am I an introvert?
 Sometimes.
 Am I an extrovert?
 Sometimes.